prasadaman2000/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+The sketches raise usability as questions - for example, it is unclear how the stove protector would actually be effective in determining if someone is near the stove.
+Physically prototyping what the device will look like and placing it in the approximate position where the actual device will reside will allow me to determine if the device is designed well.

 **\*\*\*Pick one of these designs to prototype.\*\*\***

+I will prototype the Automatic Light Switch, which uses the proximity sensor to determine whether or not a light should be switched on or off.

 ### Part D
 ### Physical considerations for displaying information and housing parts